glours/extensions/docs/DESIGN.md

 Its host-attested identity is attribution for lookup and policy, not a sandbox, permission, or security boundary.

-- `--extension-dir`, or the default `/usr/libexec/docker/moby-extensions`, is trusted.
+- Directories supplied through `host.WithDirs` are trusted; the framework has no default discovery directory.
-  Treat it as a root-owned program directory: only package managers or operators should install files there, and unprivileged users must not be able to write to it.
+  Treat each as a root-owned program directory: only package managers or operators should install files there, and unprivileged users must not be able to write to it.
 - A world-writable directory or binary is skipped with a warning.
   A binary or directory owned by anyone other than root or the daemon user is also skipped because its owner could rewrite daemon-executed code.
   Only executable files with valid extension-id names are launched; stray tools and build leftovers are not executed.